vonmillhausen/sf2000/README.md

 [Read my introductory section above :)](#sf2000)

 ### Is there any custom firmware?
-As of July 9th 2023, **no**, not yet.
+As of July 12th 2023, **no**, not yet.
 However efforts are underway; an SDK for the CPU has been identified, and custom firmware is now in the very early stages of development.
-Most recently, an "empty shell" build of Retroarch has been demonstrated to run (no emulation cores, no video driver, no audio driver, etc. - just a bare-minimum build of the Retroarch project framework).
+Most recently, an "empty shell" build of Retroarch has been demonstrated to run, with a basic display driver capable of showing the Retroarch main menu - no emulation cores or audio driver have yet been developed, the current build is just the bare-minimum build of the Retroarch project framework.
 Previously, custom code execution, access to the microSD card and display, audio/video playback, and registering button inputs have been demonstrated.

 [A GitLab repo](https://git.maschath.de/ignatz/hcrtos) has been set up by `ignatzdraconis` for the work, and you can [follow along with discussion in the `Retro Handhelds` Discord](https://discord.com/channels/741895796315914271/1092831839955193987).